-Symptoms of invasive ductal breast cancer include:
+Symptoms of invasive breast cancer (NST) include:

-- · a lump or thickening of the breast tissue - a change of skin texture such as puckering or dimpling of the skin - a lump or swelling under the arm - changes to the nipple - discharge from the nipple - a change in the size or shape of the breast - constant pain in the breast or armpit - less commonly, a type of rash involving the nipple known as Paget's disease of the breast
+- A lump or thickening of the breast tissue - A change in the size or shape of the breast - A change of skin texture such as puckering or dimpling of the skin - A lump or swelling under the arm - Changes to the nipple, for example it has become pulled in (inverted) - Discharge from the nipple - Less commonly, a type of rash involving the nipple known as Paget's disease of the breast

 Routine breast screening can often pick up cancer before a woman notices any symptoms.
-Therefore, some women will be diagnosed with invasive ductal breast cancer after attending breast screening without having any of the symptoms above.
+Therefore, some women will be diagnosed with invasive breast cancer (NST) after attending breast screening without having any of the symptoms above.